qnp0009/AI_assistant_project/README.md

-# Vietnamese Document Assistant
+# AI Document Assistant

-A powerful document processing and question-answering system built with Python, designed specifically for Vietnamese documents.
+A powerful document processing and question-answering system built with Python.
 The system uses Milvus vector database for efficient semantic search and OpenAI's GPT models for intelligent responses.

 ## Features

 - Document processing and chunking
 - Semantic search using Milvus vector database
-- Vietnamese language support
 - GUI interface for easy interaction
 - AI-powered question answering
 - Document embedding and storage